Facebook: Litigation

 The class action could include thousands of Quebec residents who have been using the platform as early as April 2016, who were seeking jobs or housing during that period.
-Facebook has 60 days after the court’s December 22nd ruling to decide to appeal the case to the Supreme Court of Canada.
-If it doesn’t appeal, the case returns to the Quebec Superior Court.
+Facebook has 60 days after the court's December 22 ruling to decide to appeal the case to the Supreme Court of Canada.
+If it does not appeal, the case returns to the Quebec Superior Court.
+On September 21, 2023, the California Courts of Appeal ruled that Facebook could be sued for discriminatory advertising under the Unruh Civil Rights Act.

-Minors exposed to sexual content on VR apps

-In February 2022, a BBC News researcher posing as a 13-year-old girl witnessed grooming, sexual material, racist insults and a rape threat on the VRChat app.
-The National Society for the Prevention of Cruelty to Children head of online child safety policy Andy Burrows added the investigation had found "a toxic combination of risks".
-The BBC researcher downloaded VRChat from an app store on Facebook's Meta Quest headset, with no age verification checks – the only requirement being a Facebook account.
-The BBC News researcher created a fake profile to set up her account – and her real identity was not checked.
-While Oculus has a form where users can report abuse, the Center for Countering Digital Hate claims Meta rarely takes them seriously, reporting 100 policy violations on Oculus, they did not receive a response.
-Imran Ahmed, the charity’s chief executive, branded it "a cesspit of hate, pornography and child grooming."

 Impact

 Scope

-A commentator in The Washington Post noted that Facebook constitutes a "massive depository of information that documents both our reactions to events and our evolving customs with a scope and immediacy of which earlier historians could only dream".
+A commentator in The Washington Post noted in 2019 that Facebook constitutes a "massive depository of information that documents both our reactions to events and our evolving customs with a scope and immediacy of which earlier historians could only dream".
 Especially for anthropologists, social researchers, and social historians—and subject to proper preservation and curation—the website "will preserve images of our lives that are vastly crisper and more nuanced than any ancestry record in existence".

 Economy

 Economists have noted that Facebook offers many non-rivalrous services that benefit as many users as are interested without forcing users to compete with each other.
 By contrast, most goods are available to a limited number of users.
 E.g., if one user buys a phone, no other user can buy that phone.
 Three areas add the most economic impact: platform competition, the market place and user behavior data.
 Facebook began to reduce its carbon impact after Greenpeace attacked it for its long-term reliance on coal and resulting carbon footprint.
 In 2021 Facebook announced that their global operations are supported by 100 percent renewable energy and they have reached net zero emissions, a goal set in 2018.